THE CONSTITUTION OF THE UNITED CHEROKEE NATION

 Sec.
 3- The Grand Court shall consist of three (3) Judges, any two (2) of whom shall constitute a quorum.
 Until adequate numbers of United Cherokee Nation members exist, a single Grand Court Judge will suffice.
 The Circuit Courts shall consist of a single Judge per district.
 The number of Circuit Court Judges may be increased as necessary.

 Sec.
 4- The Judges of The Grand Court shall hold their commissions for four (4) years but any of them may be removed from office for malfeasance or other misconduct by a five sevenths (5/7) majority vote of the Star Council.
 Circuit Court Judges shall hold their commissions for four (4) years but any of them may be removed from office for malfeasance or other misconduct by a five sevenths (5/7) majority vote of the Star Council.

 Sec.
 5- The Judges of the Grand Court, as well as the Circuit Court Judges, shall, at times and in amounts provided by law, receive a compensation.
 Any compensation increase may only occur every two years.

 Sec.
-6- No individual who is not a member of The United Cherokee Nation of Indians may be considered for a Judgeship in any Court of said Nation.
+6- No individual who is not a member of The United Cherokee Nation may be considered for a Judgeship in any Court of said Nation.
 No member shall be appointed a Judge of The Grand Court or of the Circuit Courts before he or she shall have demonstrated wisdom, maturity and leadership.
-No member who is of unsound mind or a felon will be considered for a position in any United Cherokee Nation of Indians Court.
+No member who is of unsound mind or a felon will be considered for a position in any United Cherokee Nation Court.

 Sec.
 7- Judges of The Grand Court, as well as Judges of the Circuit Courts, shall be appointed by the Star Council.